frank-dspeed/webcomponent-engineering/README.md

 is preferable and can also be easy inserted via js it also supports 3 parameter to import only on matching media querys read the @import docs.

 also see: https://web.dev/defer-non-critical-css/

+A Really good pattern is to inject your style programatical and make it identify able via a extra attribute on the style or link tag this way you can check if the style exists already at the given place and only render it when it is needed.